Coronavirus can affect not only the lungs: what other organ is at risk?

 You cannot save to die

-At the moment, these are all just theories, although, as the experience of several previous epidemics shows, health care workers should prepare for the most unexpected options for the development of infection.
+At the moment, these are all just theories, although, as the experience of several previous epidemics shows, health workers should prepare for the most unexpected options for the development of infection.

 Already, in many hospitals, doctors have to decide which of the patients to connect to hemodialysis machines and in what order, since there are not enough "artificial kidneys" for all.